RasaHQ/rasa/docs/server.rst

 The different parameters are:

 - ``--enable-api``, enables this additional API
-- ``-m``, which is the path to the folder containing your Rasa Core model and Rasa NLU model.
+- ``-m``, which is the path to the folder containing your Rasa model.
 - ``-o``, which is the path to the log file.